surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-data-encryption-strategy.md

 For multi-tenant systems, it is recommended separate CMK for each tenant.

+#### Server-Side Encryption
-#### Encryption at Rest:
+Encryption at Rest:
-MongoDB already supports disk Encryption at Rest by default.
+MongoDBEnter preise version or cloud variant MongoAtlas supports disk Encryption at Rest by default.